raaflahar/hcs-store-backend/README.md

 # Hitachi Solusindo Platform

 ## Project Description

+This is ONLY MOCK UP PROJECT, DOES NOT CORELATED TO ANYONE

 This project is the backend for the "Hitachi Solusindo Platform", built from scratch following a comprehensive Business Requirements Document (BRD).
 It provides a robust and scalable API for managing various business processes, including user authentication, product management, customer data, tax calculations, and transaction processing.

 ## Features